-There are three major types of debt consolidation: Debt Management Plans, Debt Consolidation Loans and Debt Settlement.
+Aside from Debt Consolidation Loans, there are alternative forms of debt consolidation: Debt Management Plans, Debt Consolidation Loans and Debt Settlement.
 These are not quick fixes, but rather long-term financial strategies to help you get out of debt.

 The debt relief industry uses the phrase debt consolidation often, where it is used to describe both payment consolidation options and options that truly consolidate your debt.
 If you are looking to consolidate debt because you have a debt problem, it is important to understand exactly how the term debt consolidation is used and how its use affects the pros and cons of each debt situation.